platformsh/example-jahia/README.md

 2. Create a new project through the Platform.sh user interface and select "Import an existing project" when prompted.

+3. In the Platform.sh UI or CLI, set a `DX_DEPLOY_USERNAME` and `DX_DEPLOY_PASSWORD` variable.
+These values will be used for the API call to deploy newly built plugins (see below).
+It is usually the administrator user.
+It may be set as either an environment-level or project-level variable, but must be available at runtime.

-3. Run the provided Git commands to add a Platform.sh remote and push the code to the Platform.sh repository.
+4. Run the provided Git commands to add a Platform.sh remote and push the code to the Platform.sh repository.

 That's it!
 You now have a working "hello world" level project you can build on.